 Picture by Bob Smith

 Always give the client time to think through your offer.
-If you push too much to get an answer you can also here push the client away from you.
-No one like people who put too much pressure on them, so don’t do that mistake no matter how excited you are.
+If you push too much to get an answer you can also push the client away from you.
+No one likes people who put too much pressure on them, so don’t make that mistake no matter how excited you are.

 Give the client some time to think over things and compare it to other offers, then contact them.
 If they think another offer is better, offer adjustments if you can and/or ask how you should improve to maybe be a better option the next time around.

 Don’t forget to share your input via comments section.:)

 Also read a great interview with freelance web designer Brian Hoff.